Madame-Aehm/CAB-Project-4-Spikes/spike1/notes.md

 ## Project Structure

 We're still going to use React for our front-end.
 In a folder that will hold your _whole_ project, create a react app and call it 'client', or 'front-end'.
 In the same root project folder, create another folder called 'server', or 'back-end'.
-These will eventually need to be deployed seperately, but we want them all together for development.
+These will eventually need to be deployed separately, but we want them all together for development.

-The create-react-app package automatically initalizes a local git repository for you.
+The create-react-app package automatically initializes a local git repository for you.
 Our first step will be to delete it!
 This is because we actually want one git repository for our _whole_ project. **cd** into your `client` and run the following to remove the `.git` file from your React folder.
 In Windows, you can also manually delete the hidden `.git` file in Windows Explorer.

 ```
 rm -rf .git